GuillaumeOj/PurBeurreSubstitute/Readme.md

 The aim of this application is to propose a substitute for a food product.
 The application use the open database provide by the [https://world.openfoodfacts.org/](Open Food Facts).
-This application was made during the project 5 from [https://openclassrooms.com/fr/projects/157/assignment](OpenClassrooms') Python course.
+This application is made for the project 5 from [https://openclassrooms.com/fr/projects/157/assignment](OpenClassrooms') Python course.

 # User documentation

 The first version of this application is built for being used in a terminal's interface.